metafacture/metafacture-playground/README.md

 The current ***test deployment*** is available at [https://test.metafacture.org/playground/](https://test.metafacture.org/playground/).

-Both deployments provide a web application and an HTTP API
+Both deployments provide a web application and an HTTP API.

+The Editors can be connected to a language server following the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) via websocket.
+At the moment Metafacture provides a language server for Metafacture Flux.

 [Here](CONTRIBUTING.md) you can read about contributing to Metafacture Playground.